buehler/mse-project-thesis-1/sections/03_state_of_the_art.md

 - **Service A**: A modern API application and primary access point for the client
 - **Service B**: Legacy service that is called by service a to fetch some additional data

-The stated scenario is quite common.
-Legacy services may not be the primary use-case, but there exist other reasons to have the need of using a translation of credentials.
+In the practice, we encountered the stated scenario at various points in time.
-Another case is the usage of third party applications which only support certain authentication mechanisms.
+Legacy services may not be the primary use-case, a nother case is the usage of third party applications which only support certain authentication mechanisms and the code is not accessable.

 ![Current state of the art of accessing legacy systems from modern services with differing authentication schemes.